Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

 \subsubsection{Programming Interface}

-In order to program the model as input to \oursystem{} system, {one can use the} \oursystem{} inter-operator level IR itself.
-To reuse code, one may define a function using \oursystem{} inter-operator level IR and invoke it during programming. {Lines~1-9} in Listing~\ref{lst:ir_example} show an example.
-The input can then invoke this function whenever normalization by sum is needed.

-\oursystem{} provides a Python decorator, \texttt{@\oursystemsmallletter{}.compile}, to take existing PyG or DGL forward propagation logic and generate code for it, as exemplified by the input in Figure~\ref{fig:runtime_arch}.
-The decorator, when applied to a method, invokes a simple transpiling pass that replaces the PyG and DGL method calls, e.g., SpMM/SDDMM, with \oursystem{}'s implementation in the inter-operator level IR, and replaces supported constructs from PyG and DGL, e.g., \texttt{g.canonical\_etypes()} loop, with expressions in \oursystem{} IR.
+\oursystem{} provides a decorator, \texttt{@\oursystemsmallletter{}.compile}, to take the existing PyG or DGL forward propagation logic and generate code for it, as exemplified by the input in Figure~\ref{fig:runtime_arch}.
+The decorator, when applied to a method, invokes a simple transpiling pass that replaces the PyG and DGL method calls, e.g., SpMM/SDDMM, with an implementation in the inter-operator level IR, and replaces supported constructs from PyG and DGL with expressions in \oursystem{} IR.
+Similarly to statically-typed compilers in other Python packages~\cite{pytorchTorchScriptPyTorchDocumentation, lamNumbaLLVMbasedPython2015}, the function to compile can use most of the Python features except dynamic ones, e.g., assigning objects of different types to the same variable.
+We support a few types as the function arguments for heterogeneous graphs, involving \texttt{Tensor} and \texttt{dict[str, Tensor]} objects, i.e., \texttt{dict} objects where the keys are \texttt{str} objects and the values are \texttt{Tensor} objects.

-\oursystem{} can generate code for backward propagation with only forward propagation inputted, as Section~\ref{sec:bck_prop} will discuss.